SpartanCO/Projects/README.md

 These are some of the projects I have been working on.

 The PumpItUp project is a DrivenData competition to predict the status (functional, need repair, and non functional) of waterpoints in Tanzania.
 I did some feature engineering and used a Random Forest classifier for my predictions in this project.
+There are a couple Tableau data visualizations displayed here too.

 The Flowline project is a very short data analysis project for my neighborhood Oil and Gas group.